-PSYC 497Y SENIOR HONORS
+PSYC 497Y Senior Honors

 This is a program for senior candidates for honors in psychology, culminating in a senior honors thesis.
 The course will consist of a research project in some area of psychology.
-A student who wishes to conduct an honors project must meet each of the following three criteria: (1) the student must have a GPA of 3.5 in psychology and an overall GPA of 3.3; (2) the student must have participated in a psychology department-approved research experience (which might be research in a research methods course, independent study or summer lab work); and (3) the student must have completed a minimum of 4 units in psychology and have taken the appropriate core courses for the proposal before the senior year.
-Students enrolled in this course will be automatically added to PSYC 498Y for the spring semester.
-Permission of instructor and department chair required.
+A student who wishes to conduct an honors project must meet each of the following three criteria: (1) the student must have a GPA of 3.5 in psychology and an overall GPA of 3.3; (2) the student must have participated in a Psychology Department-approved research experience (which might be research in a research methods course, independent study or summer lab work); and (3) the student must have completed a minimum of 4 units in psychology and have taken the appropriate core courses for the proposal before the senior year.

-PSYC 498Y SENIOR HONORS
+PSYC 498Y Senior Honors